joncombe/django-simple-website-meta/README.md

    SimpleWebsiteMeta.objects.get_url('http://example.com', headers={'User-Agent':'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/71.0.3578.98 Safari/537.36'})
    ```

-- The amount of code here is tiny: if you want this app to do anything peculiar to your needs, it is likely easier to copy and paste this app's code into your own app and adjust it to your needs, rather than ask me to create a one-size-fits-all app.
+- The amount of code here is tiny: if you want this app to do anything peculiar to your needs, it is likely easier to copy and paste this app's code into your own app and adjust it, rather than ask me to create a one-size-fits-all app.
+Half-repo, half-gist.

 - Maybe you only want to store the results for a limited duration?
-One solution would be to run a scheduled task (e.g a cronjob) to remove older values from the database, e.g.
+One solution would be to run a regular scheduled task (e.g. a cronjob) to remove older values from the database, e.g.
     ```
     SimpleWebsiteMeta.objects.filter(created__lt=my_cutoff_datetime).delete()
     ```